reinhardt/writing/six-silver-bedlam/bebhinn-und-andrea-englisch.md

+---
+title: Six Silver Bedlam&#x3A; The Break-Up
+workinprogress: !!bool false
+description: |
+    Bébhinn gets angry when Andrea shows up to break up with her.
+---

 "It's not you.
 It's this situation I can't handle any more."
 At least Andrea had the decency to look distraught.
 He stood near the door with his shoulders slumped, his hands clasped before him.